awbla/awbla-student-workflow/content/4-processing.md

 - Double-click on the renamed item folder to open it
 - Open the Desktop folder that includes the photos
 - Review the photos, using the start and stop Levels cards to identify the different views and levels
+- Copy test shots photos into the *Test Shots-Errors* folder
-- Copy any test shots or errors/whoops/mistakes shots into the *Test Shots-Errors* folder
+    - Copy any test shots, including errors/whoops/mistakes shots into the this folder
 - Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the renamed item folder
+   - Copy the JPEG files (.jpeg format) into the appropriate View and Level subfolders within the *Processed-JPEG* parent folder
    - Copy the Raw files (.cr2 format) into the appropriate View and Level subfolders within the *Raw* parent folder
    - Copy the TIFF files (.tif format) into the appropriate View and Level subfolders within the *TIFF* parent folder
-   - Copy the JPEG files (.jpeg format) into the appropriate View and Level subfolders within the *Processed-JPEG* parent folder
 - Each of the sub-folders, like *Processed-JPEG > View 1 > V1-Level1*, will have at least 26 files total
    - This includes the 24 rotation shots, plus the Start and Stop shots